TobikoData/sqlmesh/docs/concepts/models/overview.md

 :   Project specifies the name of the project the model belongs to.
 Used in multi-repo SQLMesh deployments.

 ### kind
 :   Kind specifies what [kind](model_kinds.md) a model is.
 A model's kind determines how it is computed and stored.
-The default kind is `VIEW`, which means a view is created and your query is run each time that view is accessed.
+The default kind is `VIEW` for SQL models, which means a view is created and your query is run each time that view is accessed.
+On the other hand, the default kind for Python models is `FULL`, which means that a table is created and the Python code is executed each time the model is evaluated.
 See [below](#incremental-model-properties) for properties that apply to incremental model kinds.

 ### audits
 :   Audits specifies which [audits](../audits.md) should run after the model is evaluated.